zakirullin/cognitive-load/README.md

 - Can we make changes quickly, or are there a lot of unknown unknowns and people are afraid to touch things?
 - Can new people add features quickly?
 Or, there's some special approach to be learned?

 These questions are far harder to track, and people often don't like to answer them directly.
-Look at some of the most complex software systems in the world, the ones that have stood the test of time - Linux, Kubernetes, Chrome and Redis (see comments below the article).
+Look at some of the most complex software systems in the world, the ones that have stood the test of time - Linux, Kubernetes, Chrome and Redis (see comments below).
 You will not find anything fancy there, and that's a good thing.

 ## Conclusion